-Room revenue, sale of food and beverages and other services
+Room revenue, sale of food and beverages and recreation services

 Revenue is recognized at the transaction price that is allocated to the performance obligation.
-Revenue comprises room revenue, sale of food and beverages, recreation and other services (including banquet and allied services) relating to hotel operations.
-Revenue is recognised upon rendering of the services and sale of food and beverages which is recognised once the rooms are occupied, food and beverages are sold and other services have been provided as per the contract with the customer.
+Revenue comprises room revenue, sale of food and beverages, recreation and other services relating to hotel operations.
+Revenue is recognised upon rendering of the services and sale of food and beverages which is recognised at a point in time once the rooms are occupied, food and beverages are sold and other services have been provided as per the contract with the customer.